 As you can imagine, people often develop these beliefs because of pain they experience in their life—often a great deal of pain.
-For example, they may have only experienced Control Relationships themselves, and so they develop painful beliefs that tell them they can only achieve their Primary Goals by Controlling or being Controlled.
-Or they may have developed such beliefs because of a deep betrayal they suffered in one of their closest relationships.
+For example, they may have only experienced Control Relationships themselves.
+And so they develop painful beliefs that tell them they can only achieve their Primary Goals by Controlling or being Controlled.
+Or they may have developed such beliefs because of deep betrayal they suffered in one of their closest relationships.

 Many people have believed or felt tempted to believe several of the above statements.

 And of course, such faulty beliefs lead to faulty practices.
 For example, if you believe that it’s either conquer or be conquered, this will lead you to bully and dominate other people.